RemonRezk/GetYourSalary/README.md

 # GetYourSalary R Package

-this project is used to analyse the salaries data & predict what is your salary range based on your years of experience using a Simple Linear Regression.
+This Package used to show if there is a correlation between your salary and the number of years of experience using a simple Linear Regression method and predict your salary based on the your number of years of experience.

 ## Installation